nestjs/docs.nestjs.com/content/recipes/prisma.md

 );
 ```

-Note that Prisma also features a _schema migration_ tool called [Prisma Migrate](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-migrate).
+Note that Prisma also features a **schema migration** tool called [Prisma Migrate](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-migrate).
 Prisma Migrate lets you manually define your models in your Prisma schema and takes care of creating the tables in your database.
 Because Prisma Migrate is currently considered experimental, this guide uses an alternative workflow of using plain SQL to create your database tables and generate Prisma models via [introspection](https://www.prisma.io/docs/reference/tools-and-interfaces/introspection).

-##### 5. Introspect your database to obtain your Prisma models in the Prisma schema
+#### Introspect your database to obtain your Prisma models in the Prisma schema

-Now that you've created your database tables, you can _introspect_ the database to generate your [Prisma models](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-schema/models).
-After that, you will install and generate Prisma Client, which will expose queries that are _tailored_ to these models.
+Now that you've created your database tables, you can **introspect** the database to generate your [Prisma models](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-schema/models).
+After that, you will install and generate Prisma Client, which will expose queries that are tailored to these models.

 To introspect your database, run the following command in your terminal: